 Imagine getting to be the star of your own show.
 It’s easier than you think.
-Especially, if you make a Youtube tutorial.
+Especially, if you start making Youtube tutorials for your eCommerce business!

-It’s known that people prefer video tutorial over long-worded guides and articles about the same subject.
-If you are a teacher, a skilled professional (makeup artist, chef) or simply want to talk about a new product you are reviewing, then this guide can help you.
+It’s known that people prefer video tutorials over long-worded guides and articles about the same subject.
+If you are a teacher, a skilled professional (makeup artist, chef etc.) or simply want to talk about a new product you are reviewing, then this guide can help you.

 What is a Youtube tutorial?

-Youtube is the most popular video-streaming service out there, and viewers collectively spend 114,000 hours watching videos on Youtube every day.
-This means, if you wish to upload a tutorial on Youtube, it’s probably best to know how to do it the right way.
+Youtube is the most popular video-streaming service out there, and viewers collectively spend 500 hours watching videos on Youtube every day.
+This means, that if you wish to upload a tutorial on Youtube, it’s probably best to know how to do it the right way.

 Here’s an example of a short Youtube tutorial video:

-Before we move on to the technical aspects of setting up a youtube tutorial, here are a few types of tutorial videos you can shoot, based on the subject you are promoting.
+Before we move on to the technical aspects of setting up a youtube tutorial, here are a few types of tutorial videos you can shoot, based on the product or service you are promoting.

 Here’s how Instamojo’s Content team compile product tutorials:

 As an online eCommerce website builder, we are constantly developing new products and updating old apps and features to improve customer experience.